 Drexel Materials Vision

 Materials science and engineering is a multi-disciplinary field that will remain at the forefront of all emerging technologies.
-Advances in the understanding of the process-structure-property-performance relationships of materials will be critical for future developments in energy storage and power generation, biomaterials and nanomaterials.
+Advances in the understanding of the process-structure-property-performance relationships of materials will be critical for future developments, including in energy storage and power generation, biomaterials and nanomaterials.
 The Department of Materials Science and Engineering at Drexel University will be recognized as a world leader in these areas through its teaching and scholarly research.

 Program Educational Objectives (PEO)